The Complete Guide to Maternity Leave Loans

 2. Take Advantage of Short-term Disability Insurance

 Moving on, getting short-term disability insurance might be another practical strategy – whether you are self-employed or work full-time.
-The policy to the disability insurance will cover the expenses of part of your maternity leave.
+The policy to disability insurance will cover the expenses of part of your maternity leave.

 There are situations in which the range could be prolonged.
 If, for instance, medical complications emerge after giving birth, the range could be extended.
 There are even firms that facilitate short-term disability insurance as an additional benefit.
 Even if your firm doesn’t, you can still have the chance to pay for one yourself.